juji/Soul-Recycling-Simulation/README.md

 #### 🎯 Philosophical Implications

-**Universal Justice**: Even if "god" entities tried to create infinite soul factories or prevent all deaths through divine intervention, **the universe would still equalize**.
-The spawn rate and average lifespan act like **universal constants** that even gods can't override.
+**Universal Justice**: Even if "dewa" entities tried to create infinite soul factories or prevent all deaths through divine intervention, **the universe would still equalize**.
+The spawn rate and average lifespan act like **universal constants** that even dewas can't override.

 **The Beautiful Paradox**:
 ```